Structuring editorial articles with components

 When creating a component in the Rich text element, the component will only exist in that particular content item.
 This means you won't find the component itself when searching for it in the Content.
 But there's really no need for it, as the component will be processed as part of the element.

 Components don't have their own workflow, they live and exist in the content item they were created in.
 If the parent content item gets published, so does the component.
 So if your content item contains only components, you don't need to worry about forgetting to review some of the content.
-Because component is a part of the Rich text element, it gets reviewed together with the element itself.
+Because the component is a part of the Rich text element, it gets reviewed together with the element itself.

 Using content items in the Rich text element

 You can use content items linked in the Rich text element in the very scenarios you would use components, such as blog posts, or landing pages.
-The main difference here is that content items contained in the Rich text element are independent from the rest of the content.
+The main difference here is that content items contained in the Rich text element are independent of the rest of the content.
 This means that they are accessible outside the parent item they're used in and thus ready to be reused in other content items as well.

 For example, a customer testimonial that's placed in different parts of your web can also be reused in the article you're currently writing.

 Reusing content items

 If you want to include a testimonial relevant to the topic you're writing about, it makes sense you would use a content item to do so.
 This way, you can re-use the item in the future by adding it to a different content item as well.